socallinuxexpo/scale-network/openwrt/docs/AUTOFLASH.md

 ## Hardware Prereqs

-We'll be using the Raspberry Pi 2 for our autoflash coordinator.
-This should work with any version of the Pi or similar hardware but we have many extra Pi 2s as they were old sign clients.
+We'll be using the Raspberry Pi 4 for our autoflash coordinator.
+This should work with any version of the Pi or similar hardware and the appropriate OS img.

 Parts list: